 Get started with circuit cutting using wire cuts

-The package is designed this way primarily because it is consistent with the way you must treat wire cuts when acting on physical qubits.
-For example, a wire cut might take the state of physical qubit nn and continue it as a physical qubit mm after the cut.
-This choice also has the benefit of allowing you to think of "instruction cutting" as a unified framework for considering both wire and gate cuts within the same formalism (since a wire cut is just a cut Move instruction).
+The package is designed to be consistent with the way you must treat wire cuts when acting on physical qubits.
+For example, a wire cut might take the state of physical qubit and continue it as a physical qubit after the cut.
+You can think of "instruction cutting" as a unified framework for considering both wire and gate cuts within the same formalism (since a wire cut is just a cut Move

-To demonstrate expectation value reconstruction after wire cutting, first create a circuit with several non-local gates and define observables to estimate.
+The following example demonstrates expectation value reconstruction after wire cutting.
+You will create a circuit with several non-local gates and define observables to estimate.

 import numpy as np